Facebook recently introduced new gender options, resulting in mixed signals from its users.

 Transmasculine: Trans individuals who identify with masculinity, and may or may not identify as (trans) men.

-Transsexual: A person who experiences a mismatch of the bad word they were born as, and the bad word they identify as.
-Some, but not all, transsexuals undergo medical treatment to match their physical bad word and gender identity.
+Transsexual: A person who experiences a mismatch of the sex they were born as, and the sex they identify as.
+Some, but not all, transsexuals undergo medical treatment to match their physical sex and gender identity.

 Two-Spirit: A Native American or First Nation person who has the attributes of both men and women.
 Historically, two-spirit people have distinct gender and social roles in their tribes.